kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

 split
 ~~~~~

-split is pass it four paraemeters:
+split is passed four paraemeters:

 1. a 3-node leaf pointer (which is always a leaf node when invoked by ``insert()``)
 2. the new key and value